 What happened to Peruvian cuisine after Chinese immigration is fascinating.
 Starting with the massive Chinese immigration, Peruvian cuisine saw several changes that greatly helped the local gastronomy.
 The great Chinese influences permeated the traditions and customs of Peru.
 Giving rise to the incredible fusion food that we appreciate today.
 Dishes such as Lomo Saltado and Chifa are great creations that emerged from Chinese methods and techniques.
 Lomo Saltado comes from Chinese cooking styles, where beef is fried in soy sauce.
 In Chinatown, there are many restaurants “Chifa” as they are known.
 Excellent places where you can try some of the delicious and traditional dishes of Peru.

 HOW TO GET THERE

-If you have vacations in Lima planned, a tour of Chinatown is a mandatory stop.
+If you have planned vacations in Lima, a tour of Chinatown is a mandatory stop.
 To get there, just take a taxi from anywhere in the city, although you can also walk from the historic center.
 You have to go one block south from the Plaza de Armas and then turn left at Jr. Ucayali.
 After approximately five blocks, you will be able to reach the Chinese Arch, the entrance door to Chinatown.
 Capon Street is a pedestrian street and the center of action in Chinatown.
 This is the Chinese Arch near Lima, also known as the Chinatown Arch.
 Calle Capon Street has a large number of Chifa restaurants and other markets to enjoy.